rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

    * - Operation
      - Description
+   * - initdb
+     - Initialize a new database. **Warning**: This will delete all existing data in the database.
    * - register
      - Register a new compound, returns a unique identifier (molregno) upon success.
    * - query